 - Add taco seasoning and cook for 1 more minute, stirring frequently.

 - Add tomato sauce, beans, corn, onion powder, maple syrup, salt, pepper, water; and stir.

-- Cover, bring to a boil, reduce heat to low and simmer for 20-60 minutes (longer – deeper flavours but overall soup is ready fast).
+- Cover, bring to a boil, reduce heat to low and simmer for 20-60 minutes.
+Longer cook time means deeper flavors but overall soup is ready fast.

 Slow Cooker Method:

-- Transfer to a large slow cooker along with tomato sauce, beans, corn, onion powder, maple syrup, salt, pepper, water; and stir.
+- Transfer to a large slow cooker along with tomato sauce, beans, corn, onion powder, maple syrup, salt, pepper, water or broth and stir.
 Cover and cook on Low for 7 – 8 hours or on High for 3 – 4 hours.

-- Serving: Serve hot with cilantro, sour cream/yogurt, lime, avocado, green onion and tortilla chips.
+- Serving: Serve taco soup hot with cilantro, sour cream or yogurt, lime, avocado, green onion and tortilla chips.

 - Store: Refrigerate in an airtight container for up to 5 days.